 3. Linearity checking: Check the linearity of logistic regression by Box-Tidwell.
-Box-Tidwell test is for checking the linearity between continuous predictors and the logit of dependent variable.
-The significance of Box-Tidwell means the non-linear relationship between predictors and logit of dependent variable.
-From the result of Box-Tidwell test, we can find out that the p value of all continuous variables are larger than 0.05, which indicates no violation of linearity need to be considered.
+The Box-Tidwell test is for checking the linearity between continuous predictors and the logit of the dependent variable.
+The significance of Box-Tidwell means the non-linear relationship between predictors and the logit of the dependent variable.
+From the result of the Box-Tidwell test, we can find out that the p-value of all continuous variables is larger than 0.05, which indicates no violation of linearity needs to be considered.

 4. Outliers checking by Cook's distance: By calculating Cook's Distance, it is possible to identify outliers that may have a significant impact on the model.
 Based on the plot, potential outliers can be identified - those whose Cook's Distance exceeds a predetermined threshold - and these outlier points can be removed.
-Although some observations' Cook's Distance might be much higher than other points(2, 88 and 265), they can not be consider as a influential points since their Cook's Distances are all less than 0.5, indicating that they do not have significant impact on the model results after removing them.
+Although some observations' Cook's Distance might be much higher than other points (2, 88, and 265), they can not be considered as influential points since their Cook's Distances are all less than 0.5, indicating that they do not have significant impacts on the model results after removing them.